-Office of Student Life 645-2055 Student Health Services 829-3316 Office of Residence Life 645-2171 Student Advocacy 645-6154 University Counseling Center 645-2720 Director of Athletics 645-3454 Student Affairs 645-2982
+Office of Student Life Office of Residence Life (716) 645-2055 (716) 645-2171 Student Health Services Student Advocacy (716) 829-3316 (716) 645-6154 University Counseling Center (716) 645-2720 Director of Athletics (716) 645-3454 Student Affairs (716) 645-2982

 Victims and witnesses may report a crime on a voluntary and confidential basis by filing either a proxy report or a Silent Witness report.
 Without compromising the victim's confidentiality, a proxy report can alert the campus to the fact that an incident has occurred and can assist University Police in detecting patterns and preventing future assaults.
 Silent Witness is a program to allow for the anonymous submission of suspected criminal activity that occurs on campus.
-Information may be submitted online at https://www.student-affairs.buffalo.edu/public-safety/silentwitness.php
+Information may be submitted online at Silent Witness Report.